zzachjoness/APCS/Ch1-Digital_Information.md

 - In General, we need to determine in advance how many bits to set aside to represent a given quantity
 - If we don't set aside enough bits, we can't represent a given value
   - 7 bits can represent an age from 0 - 127
-  - If somone survies past 127 years, the program is broken
+  - If somone survies past 127 years, the program is broken.
 - When a number in a calculation exceeds the maximum number which can be represented, we have **_overflow_**
   - For example, using 16-bits we can represent -32,768 to 32,767
   - If a variable storing a 16-bit number stores 32,767 and we need to add one (1) to that number a value of -32,768 will be stored instaed